 It may be a contributing factor, but before you pour another glass, remember that drinking alcohol in excess can harm your health.
 The red wine debate is ongoing, but here is what we know:

 First of all, red wine isn’t single-handedly going to cure or prevent a disease.
-Antioxidants, molecules that help prevent cell damage, found in red wine are the focus when it comes to potential health benefits.
+Antioxidants, molecules that help prevent cell damage, found in red wine get the spotlight when it comes to potential health benefits.
 Here are some of the antioxidants that research has been buzzing about:

 - May help lower cholesterol, prevent blood clots, inhibit cancer cell growth, and improve bone health